Spain Flood Deaths Top 200, More Troops Join Rescue - UrduPoint

 The organisation coordinating emergency services in the hardest-hit eastern Valencia region said 202 people had been confirmed dead there.

-Officials in neighbouring Castilla-La Mancha and Andalusia had already announced a combined three deaths in their regions.
+Officials in neighbouring Castilla-La Mancha and Andalusia in the south had already announced a combined three deaths in their regions.

-The government is deploying an extra 500 troops to the stricken areas to bolster the 1,200 already on site for search, rescue and logistics tasks.
+The government has deployed another 500 troops to the stricken areas to bolster the 1,200 already on site for search, rescue and logistics tasks.
+Another 500 will be dispatched on Saturday.

+Some cut-off areas remain without water, food or power three days after the floods began, and many roads and rail lines remain inaccessible.

+In the devastated town of Paiporta near Valencia city, some residents complained aid was coming too slowly and frustrating the efforts of volunteers.

 Recent Stories